Codeine: United States

 In the United States, codeine is regulated by the Controlled Substances Act.
-Federal law dictates that codeine be a Schedule II controlled substance when used in products for pain-relief that contain codeine alone or more than 80 mg per dosage unit.
-Codeine without aspirin or acetaminophen (Tylenol) is very rarely available or prescribed in order to discourage abuse.
+Federal law dictates that codeine be a Schedule II controlled substance when used in products for pain relief that contain codeine alone or more than 80 mg per dosage unit.
+Codeine without aspirin or acetaminophen (Tylenol) is very rarely available or prescribed to discourage abuse.
 Tablets of codeine in combination with aspirin or acetaminophen (paracetamol) and intended for pain relief are listed as Schedule III.

-Cough syrups are classed as Schedule III, IV or V, depending on formulation.
+Cough syrups are classed as Schedule III, IV, or V, depending on formulation.
 For example, the acetaminophen/codeine antitussive liquid is a Schedule IV controlled substance.

-Some states have chosen to reclassify codeine preparations at a more restrictive schedule in order to lower the instances of its abuse.
-Minnesota, for instance, has chosen to reclassify Schedule V some codeine preparations (e.g. Cheratussin) as a Schedule II controlled substance.
+Some states have chosen to reclassify codeine preparations at a more restrictive schedule to lower the instances of its abuse.
+Minnesota, for instance, has chosen to reclassify Schedule V some codeine preparations (e.g. Cheratussin) as a Schedule III controlled substance.

-Schedule V Controlled Substances
+Schedule V controlled substances

 Substances in this schedule have a low potential for abuse relative to substances listed in Schedule IV and consist primarily of preparations containing limited quantities of certain narcotics.

-Examples of Schedule V substances include: cough preparations containing not more than 200 milligrams of codeine per 100 milliliters or per 100 grams (Robitussin AC®, Phenergan with Codeine®), and ezogabine.
+Examples of Schedule V substances include cough preparations containing not more than 200 milligrams of codeine per 100 milliliters or per 100 grams (Robitussin AC, Phenergan with Codeine).

+Veterinary use

+Codeine is not recommended as an analgesic in dogs and cats due to poor oral availability and lack of evidence to support the use of codeine over other analgesics.